jezmck/jezmck/README.md

 # Jez McKean

-**I'm a web developer, now concentrating on front-end UX/UI work, backed by 20 years of full-stack industry experience.**
+**I'm a web developer, backed by 20 years of full-stack industry experience.**

 See [my LinkedIn profile](https://www.linkedin.com/in/jezmck/), or [jezmck.com](https://jezmck.com/) for more.